AhmadHerzallah/groover/README.md

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/AhmadHerzallah/groover/issues).
 You can also take a look at the [contributing guide](https://github.com/AhmadHerzallah/groover/blob/master/CONTRIBUTING.md).

+## TODO:

+- [ ] Add profile page for earch user. - 70% by Ahmad.
+- [ ] Add lyrics for each track.
+- [ ] Add dynamic page for each artist.
+- [ ] Add Search History - 60% by Hosny.

+## Bugs to fix:

+No bugs were till now.

 ## Show your support

 Give a ⭐️ if this project helped you!